jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ### Return value

-Returns the jQuery-object that contains the DOM element used for displaying the experiment.
+Returns the HTML DOM element used for displaying the experiment.

 ### Description